microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-teamsappinstallation-upgrade.md

 If successful, this method returns a `204 No Content` response code.

-## Example: Upgrade an app installed in a chat
+## Example

 ### Request

+The following example upgrades an app installed in a chat.
 <!-- {
   "blockType": "request",
   "name": "upgrade_installedApps_in_chat"